When you find the right app, it can truly elevate the way you use Jira and Confluence.

 This is probably the most important phase of the evaluation period.

-You need to get a thorough understanding of how the app will support your daily work and whether it solves the problem(s) you had.
+You need to get a thorough understanding of how the app will support your daily work and whether it can solve the problem(s) you had.

-The best way to try out an app is to test it for the specific use case you had, or if you needed it to support specific project work then integrate it as part of the project and see if it compliments how you are currently working.
-If it does then this is a great sign!
+The best way to try out an app is to test it for your specific use case.
+If you need it to support project work, we’d suggest that you integrate it as part of the project and see if it complements how you are currently working.
+If it does then this is a great sign.

-To find the right solution for your team and business, you need to understand whether the Atlassian app addresses the challenges or problems you are facing.
+To find the right solution for your team and business, you need to understand whether the Atlassian app addresses the challenges you are facing.

-It can be really helpful to define some metrics or criteria that you will use to measure success and these could include things like key performance indicators (KPIs).
+It can be valuable to draw up metrics that you can use to measure success.
+These could include things like key performance indicators (KPIs).

-These can help you make a more informed decision at the end of your evaluation period and can also help you to enthuse your team and, crucially, gain buy-in from key stakeholders.
+Reviewing these metrics can enable you make a more informed decision at the end of your evaluation period.
+Clear evidence of success can also help you to enthuse your team and, crucially, gain buy-in from key stakeholders.

 A few examples of metrics and criteria:

-In most cases, you are not the only one who will be using the Atlassian App and you must gather feedback from other colleagues within your team or the wider organization.
+In most cases, you will not be the only person using the Atlassian app – so it’s essential that you gather feedback from other stakeholders during your trial period for a well-rounded evaluation.

-Simply put, with more people involved, you will be able to make an informed decision and take into consideration multiple perspectives and views from across the organization.
+The more people involved, the more you’ll be able to make an informed decision backed up by multiple perspectives from throughout your organization.

-By getting them involved, you are also indirectly building a group of power users who will be able to support the rollout of the app across the organization in the future.
+You are also indirectly building a group of power users who will be able to support the rollout of the app across different teams in the future.